mewtek/OpenStar/BUILD.md

 ### This is for *building* OpenStar.
 If you're looking to just run the software, you should download the [latest release](https://github.com/mewtek/OpenStar/releases) instead

 ### Important Note:
 In order to build for one operating system, **you need to be on that operating system.** So, to build on Windows, you need to be on Windows, same with Linux, and same with macOS.
-If you don't want to multi-boot, you can probably build for different operating systems using a virtual machine, but I can't personally garuntee the compile time will be too great.
+If you don't want to multi-boot, you can probably build for different operating systems using a virtual machine, but I can't personally guarantee the compile time will be too great.

 ## Set up compilers on Windows
 Setting up compilers on Windows is a bit more complicated than other operating systems.
 In order to download the compilers, you also need to download [Visual Studio](https://visualstudio.microsoft.com/downloads/).